How to use this site

 Getting another idea without losing your place

 Click Try Again when you want a new random pick.
 The page stays put, the recipe panel briefly shows a light “updating” state, and then the new meal swaps in — title, image, tags, and links all refresh together.
-You do not have to mash the browser refresh button unless something actually fails; Try Again is the smooth path.
+You do not have to use full page reload unless something fails; Try Again is the normal path.

 Narrowing randomness with categories